dougeby/IntuneDocs/intune/education-settings-configure-ios.md

 ---
 # required metadata

-title: Intune settings for the iOS Classroom app | Microsoft Docs
+title: Intune settings for the iOS Classroom app
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Learn the Intune settings you can use to control settings for the Classroom app on iOS devices."
+description: Learn the Intune settings you can use to control settings for the Classroom app on iOS devices."
 keywords:
 author: robstackmsft
 ms.author: robstack